Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: Approach

 where $T_c$ denotes the $c$-th item in the Chebyshev polynomials with $T_0(x)=1$ and $T_1(x)=x$, $\beta_c$ is the $c$-th Chebyshev coefficient, and $\tilde{\bm{\Lambda}}_d^k=\frac{2}{\lambda_{max}}\bm{\Lambda}_d^k-\bm{I}_N$ is scaled by the largest eigenvalue of $\bm{L}_d^k$.
 Inspired by \cite{mgc}, we define the hyper-parameter $\epsilon=-\beta_1>0$ and let $\beta_0 = \beta_1+1$, then we have the B-GCO of signal $x$ in the mDAG as

 Subsequently, we extend the $g_\theta$ into a trainable B-GCO layer.
 In each B-GCO layer, we introduce a weight matrix for feature linear transformation, which serves as the trainable parameter.
-Specifically, in the $q$-th B-GCO layer, the feature matrix is processed by the GCO as
+Specifically, in the $q$-th B-GCO layer, the feature matrix is processed as

 where the Laplace matrix $\bm{\dot{L}}_{dag}$ is computed based on $\bm{\dot{A}}_{dag}$, and $\bm{W}^q$ is a layer-specific trainable weight matrix.